-You will receive a set of Scholastic book orders about every month for you to look through with your child and choose some books to add to your collection.
+You will receive a set of Scholastic book orders about every month for you to look through with your child and have the option to choose some books to add to your collection.
 Book orders are an excellent way to purchase books at a discounted price for birthdays, Christmas, or just for fun for your child or other young friends and relatives.
 They are also great ways to reinforce skills that we are learning in school.
+Participation is completely optional!

 Communication between parents and teachers is very important!
 If you have any questions or concerns, please voice them to a teacher.
 We will work to keep communication lines open by sending home monthly newsletters describing what will be happening throughout the month.
 We will also send home progress reports in January and May so you can see how much your child has learned!
 If you have any concerns about your child, feel free to let us know so that we can help out or watch for warning signs.
 If we see a problem or concern, we will let you know, but consider no news as a sign that your child is doing just fine!